guilhermegarcia/r/logistic_accuracy.md

 	return(cat("Model's accuracy is ", round(acc.ord[[2]][2]*100,2), "%", sep=""))
 	} else {
 		return("No accuracy has been computed.
-Only ordinal and binomial models may be evaluated.")
+Only ordinal and binomial models can be evaluated.")
 	}
 	}
 ```